-Free Wi-Fi services in Myrtle Beach are available at the Base Recreation Center Wednesday through Friday from 8:30 A.M. until 9:00 PM.
-Bring your own laptop
+Free Wi-Fi service in Myrtle Beach is available at the Base Recreation Center Wednesday through Friday from 8:30 A.M. until 9:00 PM.
+(Bring your own laptop)

 and North Myrtle Beach

 View all the Events and Happenings at Barefoot Landing.

 Come and celebrate New Year's Eve ast Barefoot Landing!!